Kbdman/RubbishForSTM32F4/logs.md

 # logs
 #### Thu Jul 25 2024
-It starts to be boring to learn peripheral.
-I decide after I finished demo for CAN SPI and IIC.
-I will stop learning peripherals interfaces.
+It starts to be boring to learn peripherals.
+I decide to stop learning peripherals interfaces after I finishing demos for CAN SPI and IIC.
 Maybe it will be time to start port freertos on my board

 #### Mon Jul 22 11:19:55 PM CST 2024